 Not all hackings are financially motivated; some hackers just want to show off.
 These attention-starved hackers primarily just want recognition for their hacking skills.
 Typically, these hackers will either delete a page from your site or they will change your login page.
 Most of the time, they will replace the deleted information with a banner saying, “Your site got hacked by ….”

-Luckily, there are things you can do to protect your site from hackers and their nefarious motives.
-Don’t be a sitting target for hackers – be proactive and use a solution like SiteLock to keep internet criminals and malware away fro
+Fortunately, there are things you can do to protect your site from hackers and their nefarious motives.
+Don’t be easy prey for hackers – Be proactive and use a solution like SiteLock to keep internet criminals and malware away from your site.

 Need help cleaning a hacked website, get in touch with us.